DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 1b.
 Hamlet: Commissioned by Boston Metro Opera.
 Dedicated to Christopher Aaron Smith, and the performers: Act I,

-scene i was premiered, and "Laertes' Lament" (II/iv) was performed on May 12, 2012 by Boston Metro Opera with Carol Millard C as Gertrude, Susan Craft Larson M as Laertes, Christopher Aaron Smith T as Hamlet, and the composer Bb as Claudius, accompanied by pianist, Osnat Netzer.
-Boston Metro Opera then performed about a third of the work: I/i, I/v (partial); II/ii and II/iv with Carol Millard C (Gertrude); Sophie Michaux M (Leartes); Christopher Aaron Smith T (Hamlet); David Edgar Walther Bb (Claudius) and pianist, Artem Belogurov on December 15, 2012 with a lecture by Daniel John Carol.
+scene i was premiered, and "Laertes' Lament" (II/iv) was performed on May 12, 2012 by Boston Metro Opera with Carol Millard C as Gertrude, Susan Craft Larson M as Laertes, Christopher Aaron Smith T as Hamlet, and the composer B, as Claudius, accompanied by pianist, Osnat Netzer.
+Boston Metro Opera then performed about a third of the work: I/i, I/v (partial); II/ii and II/iv with Carol Millard C (Gertrude); Sophie Michaux M (Laertes); Christopher Aaron Smith T (Hamlet); David Edgar Walther B (Claudius) and pianist, Artem Belogurov on December 15, 2012 with a lecture by Daniel John Carol.
 "Laertes' Lament" (II/iv) was premiered by mezzo-soprano, Susan Craft Larson, with pianist, Yelena Birayeva at Boston Metro Opera on January 27, 2012.
 To see the entire piano-vocal score, please click on Sandra Bernhardt or William Shakespeare to the right.
 Please click on the button below to hear Ms. Craft Larson's performance of "Laertes' Lament;"

 Picture